quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 The glitter machine consisted of a single marble connected to two glitter vials.
 During the opening ceremony, a designated councilcat looked directly at the marble.
 The marble turned either red or blue, and one of the vials would pop open depending on the marble's color, showering colored glitter on their town's beloved founder.
 In the days leading up to the holiday the townscats greatly enjoyed debating which of the two colors would be released.
 This year, a green glitter vial was linked to the marble's red, and a purple glitter vial was linked to the marble's blue.

-Forget the evening snack, if Luna damaged the glitter machine the celebrations would definitely be ruined.
-Arya shouted to Luna, but, of course, at that moment, Luna's whole world consisted solely of the purple feather, and there was no room for admonishments, glitter machines, or even other cats.
+Forget the evening snack; if Luna damaged the glitter machine, the celebrations would be ruined.
+Arya shouted to Luna, but of course, at that moment, Luna's whole world consisted solely of the purple feather.
+There was no room for admonishments, glitter machines, or even other cats.

 Arya scanned the area for something to lure Luna away, for she feared tipping the kitten off the branch if she attempted to climb the tree herself.

 Her eyes fell on a familiar assortment of tools scattered around an open toolbox by the statue's pedestal.
-It was as if a buildercat had very abruptly abandoned his task for a nap or a bath, and she knew exactly to whom that toolbox belonged.
+It was as if a buildercat had abruptly abandoned his task for a nap or a bath.
+She knew exactly to whom that toolbox belonged.

 "Blade?"
-Arya called, hoping that her best friend would hear her, wherever he was.
+Arya called, hoping her best friend would hear her, wherever he was.

 ![](/assets/imgs/Blade_Full_Illustration.png){: style="max-width: 300px" .left}
 Blade was an agile black cat with blazing yellow eyes, skilled with marbles and tools, and even more skilled at being easily startled.
 Unsurprisingly, the sudden echo of his name off the buildings that lined the square provoked a monumental leap into the air, back arched.
 Where had he been?
 Curled up, fast asleep, tucked under a bush, dreaming of pigeons.